moogacs/docs.buf.build/docs/configuration/v1/buf-work-yaml.md

 to import Protobuf files from other local modules, and unlock other powerful use cases that operate on multiple modules at the same time.

-The following represents a complete example of a `buf.work.yaml` configuration file, as well as an example file tree layout containing the `buf.build/acme/petapis` and `buf.build/acme/paymentapis`
+The diagram and file below represent a complete example of a `buf.work.yaml` configuration file with its accompanying tree layout containing the `buf.build/acme/petapis` and `buf.build/acme/paymentapis`
 modules:

 ```sh